Lifeng-Liang/HumanResourceMachineVM/README.md

 	HumanResourceMachineVM 2.hrm 1.txt c.mem 10000
 	HumanResourceMachineVM 7.hrm 7.txt c.mem 10000 /debug

+It's written by c# and need .Net Framework 4.0+ or Mono to compile or run.

 There are some examples in Examples folder.

 The *.hrm file and *.mem file are all text file.